 An area chart is based on a line chart, with the area between the line and the x-axis colored to illustrate volume.
-In this post, we'll explore how to create a standard area chart, as well as a stacked area chart, in Excel.
+In this post, we'll explore how to create a standard area chart and a stacked area chart in Excel, as well as some common issues to look out for.

 Don't forget though, you can easily create an area chart for free using Displayr's free area chart maker!

-Setting up the data for the area chart
+Setting up the data for the Excel area chart

 The easiest way to create an area chart in Excel is to first set up your data as a table.
-The first column should contain the labels and the second column contain the values.
+The first column should contain the labels, and the second column contains the values.
 To create a stacked area chart where the values are split into sub-groups, create a column for each of the sub-groups.
-In this example, we'll use a data set which shows annual building permits by region for single unit homes in the US from 2001 through 2016.
+In this example, we'll use a data set that shows annual building permits by region for single-unit homes in the US from 1991 through 2016.
 The following data set shows total permits issued (in thousands) for each region by year.
 The first column contains the y-axis label (year) with a column for each region.
 The values in the table represent the number of permits.

 To create an area chart using the above data, highlight the data range (cells A1:B28 in the example above) and select Insert > Charts, select the Line Chart group drop-down menu and then select the second 2-D Area chart option.